 Helpful Additions To Your Dog’s Diet

 Give these friendly bacteria to keep your dog’s gut and digestive tract healthy and support his immune system.
-A recent study found altered gut bacterial populations in diabetic dogs.
-Give your dog a good human grade probiotic as some products made for pets have been found to contain no live organisms!
+A 2019 veterinary study found altered gut bacterial populations in diabetic dogs (11).
+Give your dog a good quality probiotic as some products made for pets have been found to contain no live organisms!

-This is an excellent antioxidant and it’s one of the very few things that may actually help beta cells regenerate.
+This is an excellent antioxidant and it’s been shown to help with cell regeneration (12).
+Dr Hofve suggest’s it’s one of the very few things that may actually help beta cells regenerate.
 If you have a dog with beginning diabetes you may be able to get some of those beta cells working again.
-Dr Hofve says nobody’s proved it but it’s definitely worth a try.

-Berberin has long been used in China to treat diabetes.
-It’s found in Oregon grape and goldenseal.
-Goldenseal is endangered so use Oregon grape if you can.
-It’s important to ask your herbalist or holistic vet about the dosage that’s best for your dog, as you don’t want to overdo berberin.
+It’s important to ask your herbalist or holistic vet about the dosage that’s best for your dog, as you don’t want to overdo berberine.

-Adding digestive enzymes can help your dog get more nutrition out of his food and may help reduce the burden on a compromised pancreas, as well as aid digestion.
+Dr Hofve suggests that adding digestive enzymes can help your dog get more nutrition out of his food and may help reduce the burden on a compromised pancreas, as well as aid digestion.
+Find one that contains pancreas or pancreatic enzymes if you can.
+Dr Frederick Banting, who discovered insulin, reported in 1921 in the Canadian Medical Journal that pancreatic extract could lower blood glucose … and that’s what led him to isolate insulin as a diabetes medication (15).

 Follow these guidelines to help keep your dog diabetes-free.
 If your dog does develop diabetes, this advice will also help manage his condition and may help you minimize the need for insulin.